Optimizing Child Vision and Eye Health

 - When children seem to have a vision problem

-Vision screenings can be performed by pediatrician, family physician, nurse, or trained technician for school-age children.
+Vision screenings can be performed by pediatricians, family physicians, nurses, or trained technicians for school-age children.
 Tests can determine how well children can focus on near, middle, and far distances.
 Nearsightedness is the most common refractive error in school-age children and can be corrected by glasses.

 Step 3: Watch for Signs of Eye Problems